ID-BPHC/AUGSD-TD/README.md

 | Activated Student Portal    |No             |No                                           |Yes            |
 | Deactivated Student Portal  |No             |No                                           |No             |

+## Config and Views
+While the general configuration is same for both of the sites, an option `siteMode` has been added in config file which takes two values `TD` and `AUGSD`.
+This option enables the selection of the folder `AUGSD` or `TD` in the `views` directory from which the views will be rendered.

 ## Portals
+Portals are different for TD and AUGSD.
+#### **TIMETABLE DIVISION**
-#### Admin Portals
+##### Admin Portals
 1. `control` - For managing site administration (Enabling/Disabling) other portals, Add holidays for room booking, Switching users
+2. `room-booking-approval` - For SWD / TD to approve room booking requests
+3. `room-booking-esd` - For ESD to get the list of approved room bookings
+4. `room-booking-faculty` - For professors / staff member to initiate a room booking request

+##### Student Portals
+1. `inductions` - For inducting new students to the TD team :P
+2. `room-booking-student` - For students to initiate a room booking request
+####
+#### **AUGS DIVISION**
+##### Admin Portals
+1. `control` - For managing site administration (Enabling/Disabling) other portals, Add holidays for room booking, Switching users
-1. `feedbacks-admin` - For viewing all the feedbacks received
+2. `feedbacks-admin` - For viewing all the feedbacks received
-1. `feedbacks-prof` - Shows feedback of currently logged in admin.
+3. `feedbacks-prof` - Shows feedback of currently logged in admin.
-1. `project-allotment-prof-create` - For professors to create projects
+4. `project-allotment-prof-create` - For professors to create projects
-1. `project-applications` - For professors to Approve / Reject project applications
+5. `project-applications` - For professors to Approve / Reject project applications
-1. `project-list` - To Export the final CSV after the project allotment process is complete
+6. `project-list` - To Export the final CSV after the project allotment process is complete
-1. `room-booking-approval` - For SWD / TD to approve room booking requests
-1. `room-booking-esd` - For ESD to get the list of approved room bookings
-1. `room-booking-faculty` - For professors / staff member to initiate a room booking request

-#### Student Portals
+##### Student Portals
 1. `feedbacks-24x7` - For provding 24x7 feedback for courses
-1. `feedbacks-midsem` - For providing Mid-Semester feedback for courses
+2. `feedbacks-midsem` - For providing Mid-Semester feedback for courses
-1. `inductions` - For inducting new students to the TD team :P
-1. `project-allotment-student` - For applying to projects offered by various departments
+3. `project-allotment-student` - For applying to projects offered by various departments
-1. `room-booking-student` - For students to initiate a room booking request

-#### Under Development
+##### Under Development
 1. Online teacher Assistantship Application - (`ta-app-ic`, `ta-application`)
+###
 ## Utils
 Several housekeeping utilities can be found in `utils` directory
 1. `adminFacultyGenerator.py` generates the Faculty JSON data from CSV for `admins` schema.